 - If you also see a button for Add Source Alias you can ignore it for now.

 - Click the Label Color selector to choose a color to associate with samples of this type.
 Our images show orange, but you can select any color you like by clicking, entering a hex value, or individual RGB values.

-- Barcodes: Learn more about barcodes in this topic: Generate Barcodes
+- Barcodes: Ignore this setting for this tutorial.
+Learn more about barcodes in this topic: Barcode Fields

 Define Sample Fields

 - Click the Fields section to open it.

 - For this tutorial, click Manually Define Fields.

 - For this tutorial, disregard the blue banner about adding a Unique ID field for barcodes.

 - Enter the name "Project" and leave the default type "Text" selected.

 - Click Add Field to add another row, enter then name "Concentration" and select "Decimal (floating point)" as the data type.